 The trip from Auckland to the Bay of Islands takes around 3.5 hours but give yourself some leeway for stops and sightseeing.
 As you go through Puhoi, take in the bohemian atmosphere of this historical township.
 Stop for a breath of fresh salty air in Whangarei and take another break at Kawakawa - home to the world famous Hundertwasser toilets.
 Enjoy the native bush surrounds and marvel at the endless golden beaches as you arrive into the subtropical Bay of Islands region.
 Continuing north its just a short drive to Whangaroa Harbour and Matauri Bay, your destination for the night.

-Located on 6,000 spectacular acres near Matauri Bay, Northland, The Lodge at Kauri Cliffs is a secluded oasis.
+Located on 6,000 spectacular acres near Matauri Bay, Northland, Rosewood Kauri Cliffs is a secluded oasis.
 With panoramic views of the Pacific Ocean, Cape Brett and the Cavalli Islands, guests stay in one of 22 cottage suites, each with their own private porch and open fireplace.

 (both of which encompass materials and artifacts from early european settlers) Kerikeri is a delightful place to learn about New Zealand's early history.
 Continue on to Paihia, your destination for the night and great a base from which to explore the Bay of Islands.